BumbleMeowPublic/custom-image-equalizer/README.md

 CustomImageEqualizer has been tested on version 3.5.2-stable and uses GDScript.

-The included image and music are original works by BumbleMeow, LLC and are free to use undert he MIT license.
+The included image and music are original works by BumbleMeow, LLC and are free to use under the MIT license.

 To use the addon: